 Critical examination of existing telecommuting and telework activities for implementation opportunities as well as for improvement of business performance through redesign or rollback of telework.
 After ten years in the field, Global Telematics now approaches telecommuting and telework from a revisionist perspective that balances a telework and face-to-face perspective.
 See slides from John Niles' presentation at the 1996 Annual Conference of the International Teleworking Association, and his assessment of telecommuting as a workforce development strategy for the Workforce 2020 Conference at Hudson Institute in September, 1998.

 Understanding call-vs.-visit dynamics as a matter of psychology, human and organizational effectiveness, and societal cost-benefit.
 See On the Network or In a Room?, an online workshop extract.
+See also our media choice presentation for Transportation Research Board.

 Understanding the relationship between pattern and density of urban land use, and preferred, effective patterns of human mobility and communications.
 Findings to date indicate that certain extreme public investments in Transit Oriented Development -- for example, billions for new urban trains -- can be a waste of scarce resources.